skalio/teambeamjs/README.md

 Client to access the TeamBeam service.

 ## Getting Started
-Install the module with: `npm install skalio/teambeamjs`
+Install the commandline tool with: `npm install -g skalio/teambeamjs`

+Depending on your environment, you may need to execute this with superuser privileges.

 ```
 teambeamjs --help